-Exploit is a kind of attack that benefits from software bugs or vulnerabilities, which cybercriminals use to obtain illegal access to a network and its data.
+Exploit is a kind of data breach attack that benefits from software bugs or vulnerabilities, which cybercriminals use to obtain illegal access to a network and its data.
 Such vulnerabilities are hidden within the code of the system, and it’s just a matter of time to know who will find them first: cybersecurity researchers or cybercriminals.
 Generally exploited software comprises the operating system, Internet browsers, and Adobe and Microsoft Office applications.

 SQLI (SQL injection) is an attack that exploits weaknesses in the SQL database management software of unsecured websites to get the site reveal confidential information from the database.
 SQLI is one of the least complex attacks to perform, as it requires minimal technical knowledge.

 Spyware is a type of malware that infects computers or networks and steals information about the user, their Internet usage, and any other valuable data.
 Users may install spyware without their knowledge as part of some apparently harmless downloads.

 Phishing attacks operate by getting the user to share sensitive information such as their usernames and passwords.
 The most common phishing attack will start with an email spoofed to look like it’s coming from a well-known company or a trusted coworker/friend.
 Clicking the supplied link will direct the user to a malicious login page designed to capture their username and password.
 If they don’t have multi-factor authentication (MFA) enabled, the cybercriminals will have everything they need to hack into their accounts.
 While emails are the most common form of a phishing attack, SMS text messages, and social media messaging systems are now becoming increasingly popular.

 Map your infrastructure